robtweed/golgi-sbadmin/GETTING_STARTED.md

         {name: 'colour', value: 'red'}

-Each time you select a different Radio Button, the *form.values* element will change correspondingly.
+Each time you select a different Radio Button, the *form.values* array will change correspondingly.

 #### Dynamically-Defined Radio Buttons